AlexanderParker/blobify/README.md

 ## Troubleshooting

+### Line Number Issues

+**Line numbers not appearing**

+- Check you haven't used the `--no-line-numbers` flag
+- Verify the file content section shows numbered lines

+**Line number alignment issues**

+- This is handled automatically - line numbers are right-aligned based on total lines in each file
+- Large files (1000+ lines) will have appropriately padded line numbers

 ### Anonymisation Issues

 **"scrubadub not installed" warning**

 ```bash
 pip install scrubadub
 ```

 **Anonymisation not working as expected**

 - Check the output header for anonymisation status
 - Use `--debug` to see processing details
 - Test with known sensitive data to verify detection

 **False positives in anonymisation**

 - scrubadub may over-anonymise some content
 - Use `--noclean` if you need exact original content
 - Consider this when sharing anonymised output